marcelom/linux-sysadmin-interview-questions/README.md

 * What do the following commands do and how would you use them?
  * ```tee```
+   * sends output to file and terminal at smae time
  * ```awk```
+   * pattern processing language
  * ```tr```
+   * translate
  * ```cut```
+   * split lines into delimited fields
  * ```tac```
+   * cats a file in reverse
  * ```curl```
+   * Command line URL processor
  * ```wget```
+   * Web Get, a web downloader
  * ```watch```
+   * continually executes a command
  * ```head```
+   * prints the begining lines of a file
  * ```tail```
+   * prints the ending lines of a file
 * What does an ```&``` after a command do?
+  * send it to background
 * What does ```& disown``` after a command do?
+  * sends to bg and dettaches from the terminal
 * What is a packet filter and how does it work?
 * What is Virtual Memory?
 * What is swap and what is it used for?